mikekaranja/mikekaranja/README.md

 [![Mike has a lot of ideas.](https://i.ibb.co/VqfW2hW/githubcover.png)](https://www.mikekaranja.tech)

 Hi.
 I’m Mike.
 I am a Full stack web developer.
-I am proficient in Vue js, python/django, html/css/javascript, node, android and angular.
+I am proficient in Vue.js, react.js, python/django, html/css/javascript, node, android and angular.js.

 🌱 I recently got beta access to the revolutionary new GPT-3 API by openAI and I am currently building a top secret content generation application with the API.
 I am also learning machine learning with python.
 I am learning it by building a program to predict the outcome of sporting events.